How to Prevent Candidate Drop-offs

 Communication

-Communication is important in every step of the recruitment process, from the initial contact to the onboarding.
-A lack of communication during the recruitment process shows candidates that your recruiters/ hiring managers are not fully invested or committed to the process.
+Communication is important at every step of the recruitment process, from the initial contact to the onboarding.
+A lack of communication shows candidates that your recruiters/ hiring managers are not fully invested or committed to the process.

 Candidates want transparent communication so they know where they are in the recruitment process and whether they are moving on to the next stages.
-Candidates can quickly lose interest in a company and a position if they are kept in the dark.
+If they are kept in the dark, candidates can quickly lose interest in a company and a position.
 Highly sought-after candidates will be approached with new positions regularly, so if you’re serious about not losing them, keep them updated.

-Candidates should have one or two points of contact who are willing to be on hand for updates, advice, and feedback.
+Candidates should have one or two points of contact willing to be on hand for updates, advice, and feedback.

-Great communication reflects excellently on the company too!
-A great percentage of our feedback refers to how well we maintain contact throughout the process – people really appreciate it.
+Great communication reflects well on the company, too!
+A large percentage of our feedback refers to how well we maintain contact throughout the process—people really appreciate it.

 Be clear and transparent about the salary

-Being clear and transparent about the salary benchmarks the position and highlights how important the particular skills and experiences are.
-If you’re not clear on the salary, someone with a much higher salary may apply or be put forward for the position.
-Once they know the salary, they’re highly likely to drop off your recruitment process, causing it to start again.
+Being clear and transparent about the salary benchmarks the position and highlights the importance of particular skills and experiences.
+If you’re unclear on the salary, someone with a much higher salary may apply or be put forward for the position.
+Once they know the salary, they will likely drop off your recruitment process, causing it to start again.
 Save yourself time by being open, honest and truthful about the salary and what you’re willing to pay.

 Discuss the future

 People rarely move companies for short-term opportunities; therefore, they need information about what your company can offer them in the long run.
-This includes promotions, personal development, progression, training and mentorship.
-If you’re not discussing these things in your interviews with them, they may get the impression that this is not what you have in mind for them, causing them to drop off.
+This includes promotions, personal development, progression, training, and mentorship.
+If you don’t discuss these things in your interviews with them, they may get the impression that this is not what you have in mind for them, causing them to drop off.

 Oakstone International